aimcore/immos-script/README.md

---- THIS IS NOT EVERYTHING WILL BE ADDING MUCH MORE OVER THE TIME JUST WAIT.
+--- THIS IS NOT EVERYTHING WILL BE ADDING MUCH MORE OVER THE TIME JUST WAIT. (will be making a discord server with more things in it later)

 Sup.